agent-r/grblHAL-Pendant/README.md

 I am using a WeMos Lolin32 microcontroller board to build a pendant for [grblHAL](https://github.com/grblHAL).

-Machine state and position are passed from grblHAL via a plugin to a HC-05-Bluetooth-Module (recommended) or a Esp01-Wifi-Module.
+Machine state and position are passed from grblHAL via a plugin to a HC-05-Bluetooth-Module or a Esp01-Wifi-Module.
 The Pendant connects to one of these modules, receives this data and shows it on a tft display.
 12 Buttons and a handwheel are there to send commands to the machine.

 ![bCNC Pendant](/Pictures/bCNC-pendant.jpg)